-- a.
-MCA's shall acquire an appropriate monitoring and management tool / software.
-The tool shall have capability to; Discover network components such as devices and links, Support Layer 2 and Layer 3 discovery, Generate a layout of the existing network, Report failures and event logs, Receive SNMP trap messages and Generate customized reports as minimum features. - b.
-MCDA shall ensure that network monitoring and management role is defined. - c.
-MCDA shall ensure that usage and utilization of bandwidth is controlled using appropriate bandwidth management tools, or traffic or packet shapers. - d.
+- i.
+MCDA's shall acquire an appropriate monitoring and management tool / software.
+The tool shall have capability to; Discover network components such as devices and links, Support Layer 2 and Layer 3 discovery, Generate a layout of the existing network, Report failures and event logs, Receive SNMP trap messages and Generate customized reports as minimum features. - ii.
+MCDA shall ensure that network monitoring and management role of the staff is defined. - iii.
+MCDA shall ensure that usage and utilization of bandwidth is controlled using appropriate bandwidth management tools, or traffic or packet shapers. - iv.
 MCDA shall Configure SNMPV3 on network devices.
 A VLAN shall be dedicated for management purposes and shall not be used to forward traffic externally.
-Remote access shall be through a VPN and NAT functionality which must be enabled. - e.
-MCDA shall ensure Service Level Agreement (SLA) are maintained with a minimum of LAN, WAN and internet srvice availability of 99.99% - f.
-MCDA shall specify the mean time to failure for all replaceable devices using acceptable methods for predicting the failure for electronic equipment (IEC/TR 62380) - g.
+Remote access shall be through a VPN and NAT functionality which must be enabled. - v.
+MCDA shall ensure Service Level Agreements (SLAs) are maintained with a minimum of WLAN, WAN and internet service availability of 99.99% - vi.
+MCDA shall specify the mean time to failure (MTTF) for all replaceable devices using acceptable methods for predicting the failure for electronic equipment (IEC/TR 62380) - vii.
 MCDA shall ensure network throughtput of 100% with line rate equal to 100% maintained. latency of less than; 130 μs for a 1518 byte frame on a 100 Mb/s ethernet interface, 18 μs for a 1518 byte frame on a 1 Gb/s ethernet interface and 6.5 μs for a 1518 byte frame on a 10 Gb/s ethernet interface.